 The Woodlarks Centre have a Defibrillator situated in the main car park.
 Defibrillators save lives and having one close by is essential if fast action is to take place in an emergency.
 30,000 people suffer from out-of-hospital cardiac arrests every year in the UK and unfortunately only 1 in 10 survive, it is essential that by-standers know how to respond.
 Defibrillators (also known as AEDs) are medical devices that help and support a rescue for a patient

 Some Farnham residents have worked towards the establishment of a new independent community organisation to focus local residents on the importance of public access defibrillators.
 They are The Aston Defibrillator Fund.
 They have formed a community hub of local defibrillator sites.
-The Woodlarks Centre were able to purchase a discounted defibrillator through the Aston Defibrillator Fund and they also supplied technical knowledge and guidance, advice on location, cabinet placement and security.
+The Woodlarks Centre were able to purchase a discounted defibrillator with donations from the Farnham Charity Shop through the Aston Defibrillator Fund and they also supplied technical knowledge and guidance, advice on location, cabinet placement and security.